-In the fall of 2016, Sister Julia joined the staff of Marywood Franciscan Spirituality Center on Trout Lake in the Northwoods of Wisconsin, where she presents programs and retreats and serves as a freelance writer.
+In the fall of 2016, Sister Julia joined the staff of Marywood Franciscan Spirituality Center on Trout Lake in the Northwoods of Wisconsin, where she presented programs and retreats and served as a freelance writer.
 In August 2017, Sister Julia graduated from Catholic Theological Union in Chicago with a Master of Arts in Pastoral Studies.

-Sister Julia lives in community with other Franciscan Sisters in Chicago.
 Sister Julia enjoys hiking, camping, good movies, gardening, art, cooking, traveling and spending time with her community, family and friends.
-On a sunny day in Chicago she can be found riding bike throughout the city and writing poetry about her relationship with God.
+On a sunny day in Chicago she can be found riding her bicycle throughout the city and writing poetry about her relationship with God.

 Julia Walsh grew up on a goat farm in a small community in Northeast Iowa with her parents: Kevin and Elsie, and three siblings.
 As a child, she enjoyed gardening, reading, and spending time in the woods.
 She attended college in Iowa, starting at Wartburg College in Waverly, then ultimately transferring to Loras College to discern her vocation.
 While a student at Loras in Dubuque, Iowa Julia studied abroad in South Africa and realized her passion for social justice, equality and Gospel living.